-Fan Ovens
+Fan Oven

-Turn the oven knob to the desired temperature (Fig. 2.18).
+Turn the oven knob to the desired temperature (Fig.2.13).

-The oven indicator light will glow until the oven has reached the temperature selected.
-It will then cycle on and off during cooking.
+The oven indicator light will glow until the oven has reached the temperature you selected (Fig.2.14).
+It will then cycle on and off during cooking as the oven maintains the selected temperature.